nih-cfde/training-and-engagement/hackmd/AWS.md

-# A Hands On Introduction to AWS
+# A Hands-on Introduction to AWS

 **When:**